 Remember the club to be coached must have at least one member and no more than 12 members.
 Ask your Area Director if any clubs in the Area are at 12 or fewer members or be proactive and check out the dashboards and see for yourself at http://dashboards.toastmasters.org/Club.aspx?id=35.
 NOTE: A club officer must request a club coach before a coach can be assigned to that club.

 An excellent resource for club coaches with club coach guidance and instruction, please read “How to Rebuild a Toastmasters Club.”

 Club Coach Incentive

-A coach receives a pin upon assignment and a certificate upon successful completion of the assignment.
-A successful coach also receives credit toward the Advanced Leader Silver award.
+A coach receives a pin upon assignment and a certificate upon successful completion of the assignment (awarded after the June reports are finalized with International).
+A successful coach also receives credit toward the Advanced Leader Silver award or DTM requirement in Pathways.
 But more than that, you get the experience of successfully coaching a group back to health.
 This experience helps you to develop your skills as a counsellor and facilitator.
 These are skills that could be transferred directly to other aspects of your life.
-Other than the benefits mentioned above, this year the district is going to award a 100$ gift card to a coach for successfully completing their coaching at the end of June 2018.
-Successfully completing the coaching assignment means the club being coached achieves distinguished status on 06/30/18.
-If there are 2 coaches assigned to a club, both the coaches will receive 100$ each.